jeromkiller/HideAndSeekTracker/README.md

 These results can be pasted into a spreadsheet, a template can be found [here](https://docs.google.com/spreadsheets/d/1leeNCB7a1NIevrRDJqrV6-WJg6XdybvjVIjme-y32zE/edit?usp=sharing).

 Make sure each host has an exact copy of the player names list, as this will be the order the data is copied out as.
-###### note: round scores aren't copied out, if you use different score rules you'll have to set those in the spreadsheet.
+###### Note: round scores aren't copied out, if you use different score rules you'll have to set those in the spreadsheet.
 We hope to improve on this in a future update.

 ## Other use cases
 ### Attendance counting